Hazardous Materials Recycling Programs

 Lead Solder Recycling

-Much of the solder used at UNC-CH contains high amounts of lead.
+Much of the solder used at UNC-Chapel Hill contains high amounts of lead.
 The best way to manage lead solder is to use it up completely so there is none left to throw away.
 Small unusable pieces of solder and droplets of solder can be recycled for their lead content.
 The lead solder can contribute to ground water contamination at landfills if the material is placed into the trash for disposal.

 The best way to manage silver solder is to use it up completely so there is none left to throw away.
 Small unusable pieces of silver solder and droplets of solder can be recycled for their silver content.
 Silver solder is easily recycled and should not be placed into the trash for disposal.

-UNC-CH has a program for recycling mercury from thermometers and other mercury-bearing measurement equipment.
+UNC-Chapel Hill has a program for recycling mercury from thermometers and other mercury-bearing measurement equipment.
 Mercury is easily recycled and is highly toxic if released into the environment.
 Mercury can contribute to ground water contamination at landfills if the material is placed into the trash for disposal.
 If mercury is washed down the sink drain, its toxicity can adversely impact wastewater treatment operations and can contaminate rivers and lakes.

 Mercury Dental Amalgam

-UNC-CH has a program for recycling dental amalgam.
+UNC-Chapel Hill has a program for recycling dental amalgam.
 The dental amalgam usually results from excess mix or from the clean out of bits of amalgam from chair-side traps and screens.
 Because the amalgam contains mercury and other metals, the material is suitable for recycling.
 The amalgam can contribute to ground water contamination at landfills if the material is placed into the trash for disposal.
 If amalgam is washed down the sink drain, its mercury toxicity can adversely impact wastewater treatment operations and can contaminate rivers and lakes.